FrancisVarga/Basement/README.md

 0.1 (Initial Release):

 	- View Query support (also with the handy Query class).
-	- A flexible transcoding mechanism based on closures and callbacks.
 	- Support for transparent multiget operations.
 	- Best-Effort test coverage.
 	- Available on packagist.